precimed/pleiofdr/README.md

 If you use pleioFDR software for your research publication, please cite the following paper(s):
 * Andreassen, O.A. et al. Improved detection of common variants associated with schizophrenia and bipolar disorder using pleiotropy-informed conditional false discovery rate.
 PLoS Genet 9, e1003455 (2013).

-The pleioFDR software may not be used for commercial purpose or in medical applications.
+The pleioFDR software may not be used in medical applications.
-We encourage all users to familiarize themselves with US patent https://www.google.no/patents/US20150356243 "Systems and methods for identifying polymorphisms".

 ## Quick Start